edauterman/larch/totp/README.md

 bin/clientNN-auth 127.0.0.1 4
 ```

-The server uses TCP port `44400 + NN` for gRPC and `44400 + NN + 1` for MPC, so multiple key counts can be used simultaneously.
+The server uses TCP port `44400 + NN` for gRPC and `44400 + NN + 1` for MPC, so multiple key counts can be tested simultaneously.